Mariamibrahim88/Chat_App/README.md

 # chat_app

-A new Flutter project with firebase
+A new Flutter project with firebase and Cubit as state Managment.

 ## Getting Started